jmeder2/Joshuas-Career-Expo-App-iOS/README.md

 # Joshua's Career Expo App iOS

-This is a simple iOS application I have developed as an opportunity to show case to the recruiters there.
+My first iOS App.
+I took advantage of the Fall 2015 Career Expo at Louisiana State University as an idea to start exploring the concepts of iOS development.
+I ended up with a working app that I used as my own reference as I navigated through the Fall 2015 Career Expo.
+I also was able to impress the recruiters with my app!

 ######It contained the following views: